Asbi-Tech/invictus-ai-agent-platform/docs/POSTMAN_REQUESTS.md

 ## 2. Set 2: Editing Existing Artifact

-Edit an existing artifact.
-This mode allows you to modify content that has already been created.
+Edit mode allows you to modify content that has already been created.
+Provide the `artifact_id` and optionally a `session_id` to maintain conversation context from the create flow.

+### 2.1 Edit Mode

+Edit an existing artifact by providing the `artifact_id`.
+The system automatically fetches the content from storage.

+**Parameters:**
+- `artifact_id` (required): The ID of the artifact to edit
+- `session_id` (optional): Include the session ID from the create flow to maintain conversation context

+**Note:** The artifact must exist in CosmosDB storage (created via a previous agent create flow).

 **cURL:**
 ```bash